Spark Formula E with Porsche 99X powertrain (2019)

 Formula E is the world’s first purely electric racing series and was launched on the 2014/15 season.
 The FIA, which is also responsible for Formula 1, has organised the series to make a statement in favour of electromobility and to get more young people excited about motorsport.
 Unlike most other series, the season begins in the autumn and ends in summer.
 The race venues are specially designed street courses in the heart of major cities, meaning the sport comes to the spectators – and not the other way around.
-Electromobility is playing an important role in the mobility of tomorrow, especially in urban environments.
+Electromobility is playing an important role in the mobility, especially in urban environments.

 Season 1 2014/15: For the first season all teams used the Spark-Renault SRT_01E car designed as collaboration between Spark Racing Technology, McLaren Electronic Systems, Williams Advanced Engineering, Dallara and Renault.
 Although every race lasts for less than an hour, the batteries could not last that much in full racing mode, so the drivers had to come to the pits to change their cars (every driver had 2 cars).
 The car change was very cool to watch.

 Season 3 2016/17: Jaguar joined